RELIC: Investigating Large Language Model Responses using Self-Consistency: Introduction

 To allow users to interactively retrieve the words and sentences from additional samples that support and contradict certain claims (i.e., evidence), we propose a novel approach that integrates a question-answering-based pipeline with interaction techniques.
 For each atomic claim or user-selected piece of text (e.g., \textit{Rodrigo is a footballer.}), the system automatically generates a question in natural language (e.g., \textit{What is Rodrigo's profession?}) and uses this question to locate the answer tokens from all samples.
 We designed visualizations and interactions based on this technique that allows users to inspect the alternative options regarding each piece of information (e.g., if Rodrigo is not a footballer, what other professions could he pursue according to other samples) and interactively query supporting evidence for each option.
 Finally, we enable users to conduct a what-if analysis by editing the generated text and gaining new self-consistency judgments regarding the changes.

-We conducted a user study (\Cref{sec:user-study}) with ten participants from diverse backgrounds to evaluate the system's usability and usefulness.
-In the user study, the users were asked to validate the generation from InstructGPT using the system and provide quantitative and qualitative feedback regarding their usage experience.
-During the user study, we observed that users frequently navigate through samples to find evidence and edit the generated text for conducting what-if analysis.
+We conducted a user study (Section \ref{sec:user-study}) with ten participants from diverse backgrounds to evaluate the system's usability and usefulness.
+In the user study, the users were asked to validate generations from InstructGPT using the system and provide quantitative and qualitative feedback regarding their usage experience.
+During the user study, we observed that users frequently navigated through samples to find evidence and edit the generated text for conducting what-if analyses.
 The results confirm the usability and usefulness of the system and illustrate the impact on users' workflow with LLMs, where users more actively interact with LLM generations, playing roles beyond viewers but also of examiners and editors.
-To demonstrate the usage of the system, we present a case study (\Cref{sec:case-study}) based on the experience of one participant.
+To demonstrate the usage of the system, we present a case study (Section \ref{sec:case-study}) based on the experience of one participant.
 Combining the results from the multi-method evaluations, we conclude that our approach enables a user-centered workflow for better verifying the generated text.

-We highlight the three main contributions of our research: \begin{itemize}[topsep=2mm,itemsep=3mm] \item \textbf{A Formative Study}, illustrating the shortcomings of current LLM interfaces in indicating the reliability level of the generated text and helps us form requirements for designing a user-centered NLG verification system.
+We highlight the three main contributions of our research: \begin{itemize}[topsep=3mm,itemsep=4mm] \item \textbf{A Formative Study}, illustrating the shortcomings of current LLM interfaces in indicating the reliability level of the generated text and helps us form requirements for designing a user-centered NLG verification system.

 \item \textbf{\system, an Interactive System} that helps users verify and steer NLGs from language models by investigating the factual consistency of multiple samples.

 \item \textbf{A User Evaluation} with ten participants demonstrating the effectiveness of the proposed approach and bringing insights for future human-LLM interaction studies. \end{itemize}